The Hendersonville Area

 Hendersonville, population just over 15,000, is located in the Blue Ridge Mountains at a base elevation of 2,200 feet.
 We are 25 miles south of Asheville, NC, home of the world famous Biltmore Estate.

-Downtown Hendersonville is home to many popular restaurants and locally owned shops.
-It is a great place to park and stroll, seven days a week, year-round.
+Downtown Hendersonville is home to many popular restaurants, brew pubs and locally owned shops.
+It is a great place to stroll, seven days a week, year-round.
 Our annual labor day weekend NC Apple Festival draws hundreds of thousands of visitors each year.
+There are regular street music festivals and parades throughout the year, with something for every age.

 A few miles west of downtown Hendersonville in the small town of Laurel Park is Jump Off Rock, elevation 3,100 feet, where you can see a 180 degree view of Mt.
 Pisgah and the western mountains.